Cyanoform: Properties

 Dilute solutions of this acid, as well as its salts, have long been well known.
 Cyanoform ranks as one of the most acidic of the carbon acids with an estimated pK_{a} of -5.1 in water and measured pK_{a} of 5.1 in acetonitrile.
 The reaction of sulfuric acid with sodium tricyanomethanide in water (a reaction first tried by H. Schmidtmann in 1896 with inconclusive results) is reported to result in the formation of hydronium tricyanomethanide [H3O]+[C(CN)3]− or the formation of (Z)-3-amino-2-cyano-3-hydroxyacrylamide, (H2N\s)(HO\s)C=C(\sC≡N)(\sC(=O)\sNH2), depending on the precise conditions.
 The reaction of HCl gas with sodium tricyanomethanide dissolved in THF is reported to yield 1-chloro-1-amino-2,2-dicyanoethylene ((N≡C\s)2C=C(\sNH2)Cl) and its tautomer.

 Isolation

-In September 2015 cyanoform was successfully isolated by a team of scientists at Ludwig Maximilian University of Munich.
+In September 2015 cyanoform was successfully isolated by a team of scientists at LMU Munich.
 The team discovered that cyanoform was stable at temperatures below −40°C; previous beliefs were that cyanoform was stable at room temperature.
 The isolation confirmed that cyanoform is a colorless liquid.